gphiliprogers/finders/cheatsheetfinder.md

    - more to follow
 - For each category, there are multiple cheat sheets.
 For each of those cheat sheets, you can find:
   - The author(s) of the Cheat Sheet (or name of the organization hosting the content)
-  - The name of the Cheat Sheeet
   - A short description of what the Cheat Sheet describes
-  - Download link
+  - Name of Cheet Sheet, along with link to view or download

 **[Back to Finders home](https://gphiliprogers.github.io/finders/)**